Micro (novel): Writing

 Michael Crichton spoke about working on Micro in three interviews before his death.
 He described the project as "an adventure story like Jurassic Park.
 I'm enjoying myself," and said the novel "would be informative in a way that would be fun, and would give... some information about how our environment really is structured."

 The book includes a somewhat detailed sketch of the setting in which the story takes place, titled "The Pali".
 Near the base of the waterfall in the sketch, reads the small inscription "NUMQUAM OBLIVISCEMUR MICHAELIS CRICHTONIS", which translated from Latin, reads: "We shall never forget Michael Crichton".

 Film adaptation

 On June 26, 2015, DreamWorks announced plans for a film adaptation of Micro.
 Frank Marshall will produce the film, while Sherri Crichton and Laurent Bouzereau will act as executive producers.
 Steven Spielberg is developing the film with DreamWorks.
 In April 2017, Joachim Rønning was attached to direct the film, with a script by Darren Lemke.
+In October 2018, Neil Widener and Gavin James were brought on to write a new screenplay for the film.